 The story of many Intelligent Communities is of boom times followed by bust in the second half of the 20th Century.
 For Whanganui, on the southwest coast of New Zealand’s North Island, the best of times may lie ahead.
 Bypassed by national rail lines in the 19th Century – which led to the closing of a railways workshop that was a major employer – it was bypassed again by broadband providers in the 20th.
-Though rich in natural beauty and culture, Whanganui is currently the ninth poorest district in New Zealand and ranks near the bottom of the national index of social deprivation.
-That is a reputation the city is eager to change.
+Though rich in natural beauty and culture, Whanganui ranks near the bottom of the New Zealand index of social deprivation.
+That is a reputation the city has begun to change.

 In recent years, Whanganui has secured a high-speed, open-access, fiber-to-the-premise network for the city, with sixteen retailers now providing services over fiber.
 Many neighboring towns and regions, however, continue to struggle with low quality broadband and dial-up speeds, and Whanganui still has its own rural broadband gaps to fill.
 To address this issue and help the region as a whole, representatives of the Whanganui Digital Leaders Forum, led by Mayor Annette Main, visited the New Zealand central government to advocate for a national investment in fiber networks.
 The representatives proposed at those meetings that the government should consult with communities across the country to discover the highest areas of need, as communities are know their own needs best.
 The Mayor of Whanganui also asked neighboring mayors to support a cross-regional approach to fiber expansion to help raise political understanding and support for these proposals.